antononcube/Raku-Text-CodeProcessing/README.md

 - [ ] Make the functionalities to work with languages other than Raku.
   - This is both difficult and low priority.

+- [X] Comprehensive help for the CLI functions.

 -----